 Aditionally, this is set in a framework of bringing success to their [ad]venture on a reasonable outlay and excellent ROI.

-Website Creation, Development & Management for Small Business and Non-Profit Organisations
+Creation, Development & Management of Websites for Small Businesses and Non-Profit Organisations

 the about me bit